heyhusen/esteros/README.md

 | [product-service](./src/product-service) | Node.js (TypeScript) | Provides the list of products from a RedisJSON and ability to search products and get individual products.                                     |
 | [cart-service](./src/currencyservice)    | Node.js (TypeScript) | Add the product to the Redis Cache for a user with a specific session ID, then make it available for that user.                                |
 | [order-service](./src/paymentservice)    | Node.js (TypeScript) | Create an order from an existing cart with a mocked data.                                                                                      |

-### How the data is stored

-Refer to [this example](https://github.com/redis-developer/basic-analytics-dashboard-redis-bitmaps-nodejs#how-the-data-is-stored) for a more detailed example of what you need for this section.

-### How the data is accessed

-Refer to [this example](https://github.com/redis-developer/basic-analytics-dashboard-redis-bitmaps-nodejs#how-the-data-is-accessed) for a more detailed example of what you need for this section.

 ## How to run it locally?